canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

    If instead you look for a simpler guided tutorial to get started with ``pro fix`` please start at
    :ref:`Use pro fix to solve a CVE/USN <pro-fix-tutorial>`.
+   You can even use the VM based environment created in that tutorial to recreate the output shown below yourself.

 Use ``pro fix``
 ===============

 First, let's see what happens to your system when ``pro fix`` runs.
-We will choose to fix a CVE that does not affect the VM -- in this case, `CVE-2020-15180`_.
-This CVE addresses security issues for the ``MariaDB`` package, which is not installed on the system.
+We will choose to fix a CVE that does not affect the system -- for example if you do not have ``MariaDB`` installed `CVE-2020-15180`_.

 Let's first confirm that it doesn't affect the system by running this command: